Install OpenELB on K3s

 NOTE

 • In a Kubernetes cluster, you only need to install OpenELB once.
-After the installation is complete, a openelb-manager Deployment that contains a openelb-manager Pod is installed in the cluster.
-The openelb-manager Pod implements the functionality of OpenELB for the entire Kubernetes cluster.
+After the installation is complete, an openelb-controller Deployment containing an openelb-controller Pod and an openelb-speaker DaemonSet containing openelb-speaker Pods will be installed in the cluster.
+The openelb-controller Pod is used to implement the IPAM for service load balancer IPs, while the openelb-speaker Pods are used to announce the service load balancer IPs.

-• After the installation is complete, you can scale the openelb-manager Deployment and assign multiple OpenELB replicas (openelb-manager Pods) to multiple cluster nodes to ensure high availability.
+• After the installation is complete, you can set node selectors to ensure that the load traffic runs on specific nodes.
 For details, see Configure Multiple OpenELB Replicas.

 Prerequisites